santiment/academy/src/docs/labels/eth2-staking/index.md

 ## Description

-The eth2_staking label is used to identify wallet addresses that are used to put eth on staking
+The eth2_staking label is used to identify wallet addresses that stake ETH

 ## API Name